 Power 1 - Power 2 - Hatha 1 - Hatha 2 - RestorativeSherif is originally from Egypt but spent his formative years in Germany and Puerto Rico before his family settled in Cincinnati.
-Although he was educated as an engineer, his career transitioned from engineering to corporate sales and entrepreneurial business ventures.
+Although educated as an engineer, his career transitioned from engineering to corporate sales and entrepreneurial business ventures.
 Sherif discovered yoga in 2006 and life has not been the same since.
-While working in commercial real estate investment, his yoga practice steadily became a bigger part of his life, as did Vedic Astrology.
-He completed his Astrology studies in 2009, which enabled him to read and interpret natal charts.
-Ultimately his interest in yoga caused him to complete his power teacher training certification.
+As yoga steadily became a bigger part of his life, he completed power teacher training in 2010.
 In teaching yoga, Sherif discovered an outlet to teach and connect with the yoga community in Denver.
 His business background and love of yoga led him to found ONE Yoga with his wife Heather Knight.

 Hatha 2Shigeko (She Gekko - Female Gekko) is unique just like her name.
 She was born and raised in Japan by unique parents.
 Her architect father was devoted to building earth-friendly houses and her nutritionist mother is devoted to healing foods.
 They never forced her to study or be a top athlete; they just wanted her to be kind and compassionate to others.